OperationFman/Plexensus/README.md

 ## Context
 This was a small app I built using basic Python (flask) and Javascript (jquery) skills.

+Movie information is sourced from IMDB using rapid-API found here: https://rapidapi.com/

+I was constrained by cost so instead of calling the API every time a movie is shown, IMDB is called once when a new movie is detected and it's data (Name/Year/Image) are stored in the database.

 It's a little crude, using simple jquery ajax calls and passing data between the front and backend using hidden forms, but it works.